 Alexa voice assistant

 The Alexa voice assistant technology is exactly the same in both the second- and third-generation Echo Dots.
-Updates to Alexa capabilities like voice matching and smart home connectivity is issued through firmware updates that have nothing to do with the speakers from which the voice comes out.
-So this should not be a too much of a significant factor when choosing between the two devices, at least not for the time being.
+Updates to Alexa capabilities like voice matching and smart home connectivity are issued through firmware updates that have nothing to do with the speakers from which the voice comes out.
+So, if you’re trying to figure out how they match up, the voice technology probably shouldn’t factor into your decision.

 Pricing and availability

 The third-gen Echo Dot is available for $50.
-However, it’s often on sale, and you can bundle the Dot with like smart lights and smart plugs to save more money.
-The second-gen Dot is no longer available to purchase new, but you can find a refurbished model, or you can find a 2nd gen Dot on auction sites for around $20.
-This means that if you’re planning to buy new, there’s only one option.
+However, it’s often on sale, and you can bundle the Dot with other smart home devices like smart lights and smart plugs to save more money.
+Unfortunately, Amazon no longer sells second-gen Dot new, so you’ll have to pick up a refurbished or used model (which could run you around $20).
+This is a significant downside if you’re looking for a model fresh off the shelf—and it really only leaves you with one option.
 But, when you consider its many upgrades, frequent sales, and promotional bundles, the third-gen Dot is certainly a worthy addition to your ever-growing pantheon of smart home products.

 - The best smart speakers for 2020